About a month ago, Renee went back to work.

 I’ve taken on 20 hours a week of being the stay at home “dad” to Tom on top of most of my housekeeping duties.
 I really like my mornings with Tom.
 Even when he’s being completely inconsolable, filling diapers so quickly I’m not sure how he doesn’t look like a squeezed toothpaste tube, or just sleeping the whole time like a limp rag, I enjoy that bit of time that’s just us.
 However, I also know part of the reason I love our time so much is that it ends after five hours.
 I get to hand him back when Renee gets home from work and trundle upstairs to do some writing, take a nap, or just save a galaxy far, far away from those Sith jerkfaces.

 I’ve already written about our family’s arrangement, how I’m the househusband, and how we keep track of things because I lack some of the benefits like health insurance or a retirement plan that I would be co-building as a legally married househusband.
 From the moment Renee discovered she was pregnant, we knew that the kid was going to have some pretty profound effects on the delicate equilibrium we’d established.
-Even if Renee didn’t want to go back to work, I would be working harder and longer to keep things clean.
+Even if Renee didn’t want to go back to work, I would be working harder and longer to keep things clean (which now I am able to manage it with Cleaning services Toronto).
 My daily patrols now include play mats, tiny socks, more silicone than a Good Vibrations outlet and even the occasional dirty diaper forgotten in a moment of some horrible panic.

 It’s almost like kids can be messy or something.